United Kingdom: Telecoms

 - how incentives for efficient private sector investment can be maintained and strengthened to ensure widespread availability and high quality of services;

-- what the focus should be in future competition policy of networks; and
+- what the focus should be in future competition policy for networks; and

 - whether there is scope for deregulation of networks and services downstream.

-Ofcom’s initial conclusions and action points are designed to ensure the UK is a ‘world-leading’ digital economy over the next decade.
-Its key proposals include:
+Ofcom's initial conclusions and action points are designed to ensure the UK is a ‘world-leading' digital economy over the next decade.
+Its key proposals included:

-- a strategic shift to large-scale investment in more fibre to premise, by opening up Openreach’s infrastructure – creating more choice for consumers and reducing reliance on Openreach;
+- a strategic shift to large-scale investment in more fibre to premises, by opening up Openreach's infrastructure - creating more choice for consumers and reducing reliance on Openreach;

 - increasing operators' quality of service through publication of quality performance data, introducing automatic compensation and imposing more stringent minimum standards on Openreach (as seen above in the BCMR);

-- reforming Openreach’s governance to increase its independence from BT, to assist it in serving equally all wholesale customers (with full structural separation remaining an option if required);
+- reforming Openreach's governance to increase its independence from BT, to assist it in serving equally all wholesale customers (as detailed below in the Openreach separation section);

 - working with the government to ensure a universal right to broadband for homes and small businesses, as well as increasing mobile coverage through obligations in spectrum licences;